-NSW National Parks and Wildlife Service (NPWS) manages more than 870 protected areas in NSW, covering over 7 million hectares and representing more than 9 per cent of the land area of the state.
+We manage more than 870 protected areas in NSW, covering over 7 million hectares and representing more than 9 per cent of the land area of the state.
 This includes national parks, nature reserves, flora reserves, World Heritage areas, rainforests, beaches, alpine areas and sites of great cultural and historic significance.
 Management of these areas involves a wide range of responsibilities, including plant and animal conservation, fire management, sustainable tourism and visitation, research, education, volunteering programs and more.

 Australia is home to more than 1 million species of Australian animals and Australian native plants, with more than 1,000 of these listed as being at threat of extinction.
 NPWS works to collect data to identify the distribution of threatened species and focus conservation efforts in areas of need.